archfrog/KioskForge/README.md

 ## Documentation
 Currently, the primary source of documentation for KioskForge is the documentation installed with the Windows installer as `.html` files with links in the `Start` menu's `KioskForge` folder.
-The documentation can also be found as Markdown in `docs`.
+The documentation can also be found as Markdown in the `docs` folder.

 ## History
 KioskForge was made for a Danish museum that has a constant need for deploying kiosks.